tsteelejohnson91/LAmbDA/README.md

 LAmbDA is an algorithm that assigns unknown labels to datasets and trains on those labels across multiple datasets.
-This process requires inputting a matrix X which is the concatenation of all datsets using the intersecting features.
-Y which is the matrix of labels such that each cell type in each starting dataset has it's own label in onehot format.
-G which is the relationships of these labels to the subset of labels that are being trained.
+This process requires inputting a matrix X which is the concatenation of all datasets using the intersecting features (rows samples and columns features).
+Y which is the matrix of labels such that each cell type in each starting dataset has it's own label in onehot format(rows samples and columns labels).
+G which is the relationships of these labels to the subset of labels that are being trained (rows input labels and columns output labels).

 Other specifications include
 gamma: the weighting related to the ambiguity of each label.
-delta: constant for the weighted average of a single cell to input label
+delta: constant for the weighted average of a single cell to input label (i.e. how much the individual cell is weighted by the average of its input cell type)
 tau: the dispersion constant that promotes more diverse output labels
 lambda: the regularization term to be used in the neural network model
 hidden_feats: number of nodes in the hidden layer